“This post contains affiliate links. If you use these links to buy something, I earn a commission. Thank you.”

 I’m going to start by saying I’m not a licensed or an experienced health expert.
 I want you to know what worked for me and the small things that can help you get on a healthy track without feeling like a workout.
 I will explain more in this blog.
 It’s time to come out from couch hibernation and get out and smell some fresh air.

 With February coming to an end for National Heart Health Month, I’m ready to MARCH into a new month of being healthy and creating better habits.
-During the winter months we tend to stay indoors and eat and when the ice thaw and the weather get warmer we wonder where did all the extra weight come from.
+During the winter months, we tend to stay indoors and eat.
+When the ice thaw and the weather get warmer we wonder where did all the extra weight come from?
 Our bodies feel heavier, we have gotten a little sluggish and don’t know where to start with getting back on track.
-I’ve been up and down with my weight for the last 2 years due to my work schedule and making time to be wife and mom.
-I’m not a big fan of the gym.
+I’ve been up and down with my weight for the last 2 years due to my work schedule and making time to be a wife and mom.
+I’m also not a big fan of the gym.

 TIPS TO WALKING TO BETTER HEALTH

 - Wear comfortable shoes and thick cotton socks to prevent blisters

 - Hiking: Wear proper hiking boots for uneven terrain and rocks to support your ankles

 - Go alone or bring a friend (if going alone, make sure someone know in case of an emergency)

 - Bring water to drink before and after